Game Patch Notes AIO

 At first glance, the solution seemed pretty straightforward: develop a single-page dashboard that centralizes patch notes and game updates for every title I follow, replacing the multi-tab workflow without sacrificing speed or usability.

 My initial instinct was to use iframes to embed each game's update page directly.
-It was the fastest path to a working prototype, but it introduced a real UX problem: browser plugin conflicts and cross-origin restrictions meant content would silently fail to load for some users.
+It was the fastest path to a working prototype and would have kept everything technically "from the source".
+But it introduced a real UX problem: browser plugin conflicts and cross-origin restrictions meant content would silently fail to load for some users.
 An experience that works for me but breaks for others isn't a real solution.

 So I changed course.